 Each bank or credit union better understands its base and the technological needs.

 Another area for financial institutions to explore with fintech partnerships is anything related to payments particularly contactless disbursements.
-People would rather use their phone, and some retailers have taken advantage with apps offering specific experiences.
+People would rather use their phones, and some retailers have taken advantage of this, with apps offering specific experiences.

 Fintech startups and developers also face many unexpected growing pains and challenges as well when integrating their technology with many bank core systems.